chef/chef-web-docs/content/azure_chef_cli.md

 `node_verify_api_cert`

-:   Verify the SSL certificate on the Chef Infra Server.
+:   Verify the TLS/TLS/SSL certificate on the Chef Infra Server.
 When `true`,
-    Chef Infra Client always verifies the SSL certificate.
-When `false`, Chef Infra Client uses the value of `ssl_verify_mode` to determine if the SSL certificate requires verification.
+    Chef Infra Client always verifies the TLS/TLS/SSL certificate.
+When `false`, Chef Infra Client uses the value of `ssl_verify_mode` to determine if the TLS/TLS/SSL certificate requires verification.

 **Protected Settings**